apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**2024 Republican National Convention begins today on heels of Trump assassination attempt.
-Here's what to know.**
+**At least 22 killed in strike on makeshift mosque in Gaza City camp, hospital official says**

-You can read more about it [here](https://www.cbsnews.com/news/2024-republican-national-convention-what-to-know/).
+You can read more about it [here](https://www.cnn.com/2024/07/14/middleeast/israel-strike-mosque-gaza-city-camp-intl-latam/index.html).

 ## Requirements
 - Python 3.8